caesar0301/treelib/docs/source/pyapi.rst

     get_node() will return None if ``nid`` is absent, whereas '[]' will raise ``KeyError``.

 .. method:: is_branch(nid)

     Get the children (only sons) list of the node with ID == nid.

-.. method:: siblings(nid)
+.. method:: leaves (nid)

-    Get all the siblings of given nid.
+    Get leaves from given node.

+.. method:: level(nid[, filter])

+    Get the node level in this tree.
+The level is an integer starting with '0' at the root.
+In other words, the root lives at level '0';

+.. method:: link_past_node(nid)

+    Remove a node and link its children to its parent (root is not allowed).

 .. method:: move_node(source, destination)

     Move node (source) from its parent to another parent (destination).

+.. method:: nodes()

+    Return a dict form of nodes in a tree: {id: node_instance}

+.. method:: parent (nid)

+    Obtain specific node's parent (Node instance).
+Return None if the parent is None or does not exist in the tree.

-.. method:: paste(nid, new_tree)
+.. method:: paste(nid, new_tree[, deepcopy])

     Paste a new tree to an existing tree, with ``nid`` becoming the parent of the root of this new tree.

+.. method:: paths_to_leaves()

+    Use this function to get the identifiers allowing to go from the root nodes to each leaf.
+Return a list of list of identifiers, root being not omitted.

 .. method:: remove_node(nid)

     Remove a node and free the memory along with its successors.

-.. method:: link_past_node(nid)
+.. method:: remove_subtree(nid)

-    Remove a node and link its children to its parent (root is not allowed).
+    Return a subtree with ``nid`` being the root, and remove all nodes in the subtree from the original one.

 .. method:: rsearch(nid[, filter])

     Search the tree from ``nid`` to the root along links reservedly.
 Parameter ``filter`` refers to the function of one variable to act on the :class:`Node` object.

+.. method:: save2file(filename[, nid[, level[, idhidden[, filter[, key[, reverse]]]]]]])

+    Save the tree into file for offline analysis.

 .. method:: show([nid[, level[, idhidden[, filter[, key[, reverse[, line_type[, data_property]]]]]]]]])